LambdaTest/documentation/docs/accessibility-devtools-settings.md

 ### Review Issues

 There are certain issues that are required reviews by QA or Developers to mark them as issues and clarifies that it needs to be resolved.
-Click on the **Review** button in your dashboard to initiate the process.

 - Click on the **Review** button.